seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 After you have downloaded unity, you will need to get a license from unity, go to unity hub and sign in.
 Use this account
 Username: ERunitymidicode
 Password: Iwanttoquitthisproject295
-After that, if the license is expired, you just renew it and say its a personal one
+After that, if the license is expired, you just renew it and say its a personal one.
+After your done with that there is nothing to do for the week

 # Week 1-2
 ## Reflections